HEPTHools/Data/HYMNs/README.md

 * [HYMNS.nb](https://raw.githubusercontent.com/HEPTHools/Data/master/HYMNs/HYMNS.nb) a notebook that confirms the HYMNs for GR(2,2) and randomly confirms the HYMNs for GR(4,4).

 After downloading the .nb file, you may need to delete a .txt extension.
-All .m files must be in the same directory as the .nb file for it to run properly.

 [Table Of Contents](https://hepthools.github.io/Data/)